alexdarbyshire/alexdarbyshire.com/content/posts/kubernetes-log-alchemy-seq-fluent-bit/index.md

   - Kubernetes
 ---

-This post delves into how to get from Kubernetes logs in a terminal to using structured log data for searching, visualising and setting alerts within a web based user interface.
+Let's progress from checking Kubernetes logs in a terminal to using structured log data for searching, visualising and setting alerts within a web based user interface.
 We will use our Nginx deployment to demonstrate.

 Structured logging involves defining shapes for log data, most often represented in JSON using key value pairs.